rubyguides

 These tools are used extensively in popular gems like Rails, RSpec, and ActiveRecord.

-Dynamic Methods with define_method
+Dynamic methods with define_method

 The define_method lets you create methods programmatically.
 Instead of writing each method explicitly, you can generate them based on data or configuration.